FNNDSC/python-pfconclient/README.rst

 Overview
 --------
-This repository provides a Python3 client for the (flask-based) pfcon's web API.
+This repository provides a Python3 client for pfcon service's web API.
 The client provides both a Python programmatic interface and a standalone CLI tool called ``pfconclient``.